Skip to main content

 • Requirements may differ based on your specific situation

-• Some applicants assume that once Form I-140 is filed, they can immediately start working in the U.S.; however, the form is a petition for an immigrant visa and does not grant work authorization.
+• Some applicants assume that once the I-140 is filed, they can immediately start working in the U.S.; however, approval of the I-140 does not grant work authorization.

 Scenarios